-- Lashkar-e-Tayyiba (LeT) is a Pakistani-based Islamic extremist group founded in the late 1980s as the terrorist wing of Markaz ud Dawa ul-Irshad, a Pakistan-based Islamic fundamentalist mission organization, according the US State Department.
+Lashkar-e-Tayyiba (LeT) is a Pakistan-based Islamic extremist group founded in the late 1980s as the terrorist wing of Markaz ud Dawa ul-Irshad, a Pakistan-based Islamic fundamentalist mission organization, according the US State Department.
 LeT aims to attack and expel the Indian government and people from Kashmir—a state in northern India with a large Muslim population that borders Pakistan—to establish a caliphate in South Asia.
-The group has training camps, medical clinics, and schools in Pakistan.

 Threat to New Jersey: Low

-- In 2015, LeT leader Hafiz Muhammad Saeed stated the group supports the Pakistani government and military and extended LeT assistance to liberate the Kashmiri people.
-In February 2016, LeT operatives targeted a military bus in Pampore Kashmir, killing three Indian army commanders.
-According to Western media reports, the US Intelligence Community has documented Pakistani Inter-Services Intelligence and LeT operatives regularly sharing intelligence about India’s presence in Kashmir since 2008.
+In 2015, Saeed openly stated the group supports the Pakistan government and military and extended LeT assistance to help liberate the Kashmiri people.
+In February 2016, LeT operatives targeted a military bus in Pampore, Kashmir, killing three Indian army commanders.
+According to Western media reports, the US Intelligence Community has documented Pakistani Inter-Services Intelligence and LeT operatives regularly sharing intelligence about India’s presence in Kashmir since at least 2008.

-- In response to ISIS’s growing influence in the region, LeT has called for a global effort to confront the group, stating ISIS does not represent Islam and all Muslims.
-In 2015, in response to an ISIS propaganda publication, LeT released a statement saying ISIS, as an external group, has no role to play in Kashmir and Jammu and dismissed the organization as “a product of anti-Islamic Western countries.”
+In response to ISIS’s growing influence in the region, LeT has called for a global effort to confront the group, stating ISIS does not represent Islam and all Muslims.
+In response to an ISIS propaganda publication, LeT released a statement in 2015 saying ISIS, as an external group, has no role to play in Kashmir and Jammu and dismissed the organization as “a product of anti-Islamic Western countries.”

-- In January 2013, Daood Sayed Gilani, a Pakistani-American from New York City, received a 35-year prison sentence for assisting in the Mumbai attacks in 2008.
-From 2002-05, Gilani traveled to Pakistan, where he received weapons, combat, and counter-surveillance training from LeT.
-Once trained, Gilani, who changed his name to David Coleman Headley, traveled to India and provided surveillance videos used to plot the attack to LeT planners.
+In January 2013, Daood Gilani of New York City received a 35-year prison sentence for assisting in the Mumbai attacks in 2008.
+From 2002-05, LeT members trained Gilani in firearms use, combat techniques, and counter-surveillance while he was in Pakistan.
+Once trained, Gilani, who changed his name to David Coleman Headley, traveled to India and provided surveillance videos used in the plot.

-- In November 2017, a Pakistani court released Saeed, the suspected mastermind behind the Mumbai attacks in 2008, from house arrest.
-The United States, which placed Saeed on the US terrorist designation list on May 27, 2008, has called for his re-arrest.
-He also carries a $10 million US bounty.
-Saeed heads JuD, an Islamic welfare organization founded in 2002, which the United States believes is a front for LeT activities.
+In November 2017, a Pakistani court released Saeed, the suspected mastermind behind the Mumbai attacks in 2008, from house arrest.
+The United States, which placed Saeed on the US terrorist designation list on May 27, 2008, called for his re-arrest.
+Additionally, Saeed carries a $10 million US bounty.

-- After September 11, 2001, LeT offered free training to Muslims who wanted to join Salafi-jihadist insurgencies to combat coalition forces in the region.
-In 2004, US authorities disrupted an LeT-supported network, arresting four American citizens in northern Virginia suspected of preparing to conduct attacks against the West and US military personnel in Afghanistan.
+After September 11, 2001, LeT offered free training to Muslims who wanted to join Salafi-jihadist insurgencies to combat coalition forces in the region.
+In 2004, US authorities disrupted an LeT-supported network and arrested four American citizens in northern Virginia suspected of preparing to conduct attacks against the West and US military personnel in Afghanistan.